 Why Call Your Boyfriend Cute Names

-In terms of our language, we often infuse words with solid emotion and feelings depending on the context we use them in.
+In terms of language, we often infuse words with solid emotions and feelings depending on the context we use them.

 Now, if you’re wondering why you can’t stop thinking about your boyfriend and how much he means to you, the answer might be more straightforward than you expect: it’s because of his name.
 When we hear a word or see an object, it triggers specific neurons inside our brain, called semantic priming.

 It’s easy for us to associate the word “baby” with affection and love or to think of a pelican as a goofy-looking bird.
-While cute names might seem like nothing but empty words to some people, they do hold weight and power behind them.
+While cute names might seem like empty words to some people, they hold weight and power behind them.

-That’s because when you call your boyfriend by his name, it’s the same way in which we say someone’s internet browser is “Google” or use the word Facebook when we mean to say Twitter.
+That’s because when you call your boyfriend by his name, it’s the same way we say someone’s internet browser is “Google” or use the word Facebook when we mean to say Twitter.